-Greenville College has served the needs of new teachers since 1929.
+Greenville University has served the needs of new teachers since 1929.
 This legacy continues today as we prepare teacher candidates to meet the demands of teaching as we enter the 21st century.
-In keeping with the institutional mission, the program theme notes that Greenville College is “preparing teachers to serve in a culturally diverse world.”
+In keeping with the institutional mission, the program theme notes that Greenville University is “preparing teachers to serve in a culturally diverse world.”
 The theme both informs and guides the structure and delivery of program opportunities.
 It is manifested in our goal to help future teachers to reflect critically on the process of teaching, their relationships to students, and the role of education in a pluralistic society.

 The program of teacher education includes a planned sequence of courses in professional preparation for teaching.
 The coursework includes field and clinical assignments within public or accredited private schools to provide candidates with a balance of theoretical and practical experiences.
 Students interested in Teacher Education should enroll in EDU 101: Introduction to Educational Practice no later than the Interterm of the freshman year.

 Students wanting to major in education must be admitted to the teacher education program.
 An application should be submitted upon successful completion of EDU 101.
 A minimum cumulative GPA of 2.75 is required for admission, and all applicants must have a criminal background check returned with no incidences to be admitted into the education program.
 Students must also be admitted into the professional internship which includes student teaching.
 Application should be made during the fall semester of the junior year.
 Criteria for admission includes written recommendations from the major department and the Education Department, and a grade point average of 2.75 in each of the following: all college coursework, professional education coursework, and coursework in the major area of concentration.
 Download our GPA calculator here.